In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

 You can also check out the following video here that walks through all the steps.

-Thank you for checking our this article and I will see you in the next one.
+Thank you for checking out this article, and see you in the next one.